lcphill/Parking-docs/Networking-Terms-Glossary.md

    - MSDP (multicast source discovery protocol): peering between ISPs
 - MSS (Arista' macro segmentation service): firewall
 - MTU, L2-MTU etc
+   - Most IP over Ethernet implementations use Ethernet V2 frame format, which specifies an MTU of 1500.
    - L2-MTU applies to VLAN and MPLS headers while MTU applies to all remaining IP payload
    - ACTUAL MTU (read-only setting)
    - Reminder that MTU is a multi-party affair.
-   - MTU size:
+   - MTU size (in bytes):
       - On L2, set to max (what ever that is, say 9K/9216/9214) as a general practice.
-      - On L3 (IP-VLAN), set to what's in use / what's necessary (not max nor "jumbo").
+      - On L3 (IP-VLAN), minimum size of 68 to a maximum size of 9214 bytes.
+The default size is 1500.
-      - Jumbo is > 1500
+      - Jumbo is deemed > 1500
+      - MTU size refers to maximum size of encapsulated packet (within a frame)
+         - Frame size is calculated as: <mtu-size> + 6 (source MAC) + 6 (dst MAC) + 4 (VLAN tag) + 2 (ether type) + 4 (crc)
 - NAD: network attached device (e.g., server, router, firewall, storage/san, ... akin to Arista connected_endpoint_key)
 - NLRI (network-layer reachability information): see AF, BGP
    - RFC-8950: Advertising IPv4 Network Layer Reachability Information (NLRI) with an IPv6 Next Hop